ekomsSavior/subs_attack/README.md

 pip3 install --break-system-packages --upgrade selenium
 ```

-> Firefox ESR is the default path.
+> Firefox is the default path.
 Chromium support is available; if your Chromium needs a driver, Selenium will attempt to manage it automatically.
-If you prefer the distro driver: `sudo apt install -y chromium-driver`.

 ---

 ## Clone